A fondness for community theatre and arts was always at the heart of the Hitchon family.

 A life-long resident of Washington County, Marjorie attended Washington High School.
 She was devoted to her family and enjoyed being a stay-at-home mom while her children were young.
-Once they were grown, Marjorie graduated from California University of Pennsylvania with a teaching degree.
+Once they were grown, Marjorie graduated from California University of Pennsylvania (now PennWest California) with a teaching degree.
 She loved teaching students of all ages about computers, both as a substitute teacher in the local schools and in the neighborhood.

 In honor of their family's love of music and the arts, the Lawrence and Marjorie Hitchon Fund was created to help music and theatre programs in Washington County.
 It is hoped that this support will provide opportunities for individuals and families to enjoy both participating in and observing the arts.